Raspberry Jam

 Sterilizing Jars:

 Everyone and their dog has their own way of cleaning jars, but make sure that you do it.
-National Center For Food Preservation has CLEAR GUIDELINES about sterilizing jars.
-The TL;DR is that if youโre processing for at least 10 minutes, sterilization is not required โ this is why I do not sterilize my jam jars (and process for at least 10 minutes!)
+National Center For Food Preservation has clear guidelines about sterilizing jars.
+The TL;DR is that if you're processing for at least 10 minutes, sterilization is not required - this is why I do not sterilize my jam jars (and process for at least 10 minutes!)

 Processing Time: